Vlodson/Complex-Valued-Neural-Network/README.md

 Within the module are all the implementations for complex valued dense layers, losses, activations and a model class to build models from scratch.
 Each part is modular and easily expandable.

-More details about the project are avialable in the paper provided in this repository.

 # Modeling CVNNs

 This section will provide a guide on how to create, train and test a CVNN model.